Active Labor: A Medical Label That Doesn’t Work for Us

 We may also want to consider careful navigation of how we’re supporting the earliest phases of labor.
 To cement the trusting, nurturing relationships we’ve built prenatally, I urge doulas to practice the fine art of the early labor support ’pop-in’ that may be necessary for some clients, especially during long inductions.
 For more information on special support during inductions, please see our blog post on Gracefully Supporting Early Labor & Avoiding the Pitfalls of Under-Supporting Our Clients' Emotional Well-Being from 2022.

 Promoting our clients’ emotional well-being and preventing trauma is parmount and primary to the doula’s role.
-A simple change of language and a good understanding of physiological labor from 0-6 cms will help ensure we’re doing all we can to enhance our clients' mental and emotional experiences during their babies’ arrivals.
+A simple change of language and a good understanding of the physiologic phases of labor will help ensure we’re doing all we can to enhance our clients' mental and emotional experiences of their babies’ arrivals.

 Byline